turingschool/curriculum/source/level_1/jsattend.markdown

 50 Ledgewood Dr	York	ME	3909
 ```

 See the pattern?
-All the short zipcodes are in New England.
+Most of the short zipcodes are in the Northeast, where many zipcodes start with a `0`.
+The ticket database must have stored the zipcode as an integer, which trimmed off the leading zero.
 Now that we know the problem, we can fix it.

 Let's write a method to print out the current zipcodes from the CSV.
 We'll call it `print_zipcodes` and model it after our `print_numbers` method: